Census Citizenship Question Triggers Legal and Political Fallout

 Six lawsuits were quickly brought challenging reinstatement of the question, amid charges by critics that the move represents a raw political effort by the Republican administration to reduce participation in the census by Hispanics and other minorities.
 They argue that a flawed headcount would have deeply damaging and lasting effects on state and local governments, as well as individuals and communities, because everything from political representation to the doling out of federal funding relies on the once-a-decade census.

 Despite the government’s attempts to dismiss the lawsuits, federal courts in California, Maryland, and New York have allowed five of the six challenges to move forward.
 The New York court even ordered Ross to be deposed in two cases—an order temporarily stayed by the Supreme Court on October 22.
-(See Figure 2 for a timeline of developments.)
+(See Box 1 for a timeline of developments.)